-66 The problem is that we are always seeing women through the lenses of men.
+Women through the lenses of men.
 We don't think they have a say, we think that they are weak and enslaved.
 But, they can fight and have a say in their lives - especially if they are given more information and can see that they are valued."